DanialArab/LLM/Pair programming with an LLM/readme.md

       I simplified the code by removing the `dataval` and `nextval` attributes from the `Node` class.
 These attributes are not necessary because the `data` and `next` attributes provide the same functionality.
 I also removed the `SLinkedList` class because it is not necessary.
 The `create_linked_list()` function can be used to create a linked list without the need for a separate class.

-we can even make it better with the same question:
+we can even make it even better (with the same question):

       # option 2
       prompt_template = """